Azure/communication-ui-library-ios/README.md

 Chat experience brings a real-time text communication to your applications.
 Similar to Calling, Chat also offers Teams interoperability where users can join Teams meetings and communicate with Teams chat messages.

-Learn more about how to integrate Chat and other infomation, click [here] (TBA).
+Learn more about how to integrate Chat to your applications, click [here](/AzureCommunicationUI/sdk/AzureCommunicationUIChat).

 <p>
 <img width="50%" alt="image" src="/docs/images/chat.png">